 Duties of the Accredited Certification Organization

-The principal duty of the Accredited Certification Organization will be to inspect and grade all precast plants across Canada in accordance with the Canadian Precast Concrete Quality Assurance (CPCQA) Certification Program Requirements.
+The principal duty of the Accredited Certification Organization is to inspect and grade all precast plants across Canada in accordance with the Canadian Precast Concrete Quality Assurance (CPCQA) Certification Program Requirements.

-The initial program content will simply be the merge of the two existing certification program documents into one Canadian Precast Concrete Quality Assurance (CPCQA) document; the existing CPCI v1.7 Certification Program Requirements document, and the existing (rev. 15) PPP Program Requirements.
-Accordingly, the audits will be unchanged at the outset, and the plants will be audited under this new program in name only.
-In the CPCQA v1 Certification Program Requirements document, the only changes to the prior program content documents will be administrative in nature and will be done as an upfront Special Provision to the two merged program requirement documents, to support full transparency.
-These administrative changes are:
+The initial program content is the amalgamation of the 2 existing certification program documents into one Canadian Precast Concrete Quality Assurance (CPCQA) document: the previous CPCI v1.7 Certification Program Requirements document, and the previous (rev. 15) PPP Program Requirements.
+Accordingly, the audits were unchanged at the outset, and the plants will be audited under this new program in name only.
+In the CPCQA v1 Certification Program Requirements document, the only changes to the prior program content documents were administrative in nature and were completed as an upfront Special Provision to the two merged program requirement documents, in order to support full transparency.

 Over time the new CPCQA QAC may make changes to the program that may or may not affect one or both of the old audits.
-This will be the purview of the new CPCQA QAC, and upon approval of their own independent Board of Directors, which are similar governance protocols to the two former programs.
+This will be the purview of the new CPCQA QAC, and upon approval of their own independent Board of Directors, which have similar governance protocols to the 2 former programs.

-Regarding overlap, owing to the joint venture legal agreement, the CPCI and PPP programs will both cease to exist on January 1, 2018 at which time both programs will continue under the administration of one singular entity, the CPCQA.
+The CPCI and PPP programs both ceased to exist on January 1, 2018, at which time both programs continued under the administration of one singular entity, the CPCQA.

-Regarding currently CPCI certified plants, in January they will be issued new CPCQA certificates along with a supporting letter that indicate the plant was formerly certified under the CPCI certification program and that CPCI endorses the CPCQA program.
+Regarding currently CPCI certified plants, in January they were issued new CPCQA certificates along with a supporting letter that indicated that the plant was formerly certified under the CPCI certification program and that CPCI endorses the CPCQA program.

-Regarding currently PPP certified plants, in January they will be issued new CPCQA certificates that will expire on the same date as their current PPP expiration.
+Regarding PPP certified plants, in January they were issued new CPCQA certificates that will expire on the same date as their current PPP expiration.
 CPCQA certificates for plants producing drainage products will continue to have a Schedule A that provides details on products and sizes that have been certified at the plant under the CPCQA program.

-Regarding specifications, CPCQA has issued a letter to all Provincial MOT's, and to AEC contacts, asking that they adopt the new program as a replacement to the two existing programs, and have suggested new specification wording (see: www.precastcertification.ca).
-For existing or soon-to-be-signed project supply agreements, it is suggested that the Owner or General Contractor consider asking the supplier for an amendment to their existing supply agreement, similar to the following:
+Regarding specifications, CPCQA issued a letter to all Provincial MOT's, and to AEC contacts, asking that they adopt the new program as a replacement to the two existing programs, and have suggested new specification wording (see: www.precastcertification.ca).
+For pre-existing or soon-to-be-signed project supply agreements (at the time), it was suggested that the Owner or General Contractor consider asking the supplier for an amendment to their existing supply agreement, similar to the following:

-Yes these exams are still requirements under the CPCQA program for precasters producing drainage products.
+Yes.
+This exam is still required under the CPCQA program for precasters producing drainage products.
 A passing mark of 90% or higher is required.
 The exam must be renewed every 5 years.
 To arrange for an exam-writing for any of your employees during your next inspection, please contact Brian Clarke at (519) 594-2430 to make arrangements.

-Yes these credentials will still be required and CPCI will continue to hold those schools in Canada under a continuing agreement with PCI.
+Yes, these credentials are still required and CPCI continues to hold those schools in Canada under a continuing agreement with PCI.

-All drainage products shall be marked in accordance with the requirements of applicable manufacturing standard.
+All drainage products are/shall be marked in accordance with the requirements of applicable manufacturing standards.